Overview

 2. Install R

 Now you should install R on your computer.
-If you already have R, check that you have at least version 4.0.0 by running the following R code:
+If you already have R, check that you have at least version 4.0.0 by looking at the “Console” of your IDE of choice.

 3. Install RStudio